supernova-ws/SuperNova/tools/spritify.md

 * #ctv

+* 2024-01-21 07:04:38 46a104
+    * Adjusted behavior in case if first frame in A-GIF smaller then largest one

 * 2024-01-21 06:17:01 46a103
     * Now Spritify honors offset in first frame of A-GIF

 * 2024-01-21 04:44:55 46a102
     * Spritify supports `RESTORE_TO_BACKGROUND_COLOR` disposition method

 * 2024-01-21 03:55:30 46a101